agude/agude.github.io/_drafts/2022-07-16-online_realtor_estimate_timeseries_detailed.md

 10%.

-Before the listing is posted, Redfin updates its estimate roughly weekly, and like Zillow it takes 4 days to switch to the on-the-market model.
-This suggests that both sites get their data from the same source.
+Before the listing is posted, Redfin updates its estimate roughly weekly, and like Zillow it takes 5 days to switch to the on-the-market model.
+This suggests that both sites get their data indicating the house is for sale from the same source.
 After the listing the model updates daily.

 The on-the-market model trends upwards at first and then stabilizes after the house is pending, but because the time between listing and pending was so short it is impossible to tell if the stabilization was due to the listing going pending or not.

-## Putting it all together
+## Conclusions

-With the denser data and all three sites I draw the following conclusions:
+With the denser data and all three sites to compare, I conclude the following:

 - Zillow and Redfin both use separate models for the time pre/post-listing and the time when the house is listed.
+It's likely Realtor.com does as well which is why it stopped updating as soon as the house was listed.
-- The models during the listing period are updated more frequently, this is probably due to the fact that they have more high-frequency data (views, time on market, etc.) and the possibility of making a commission on the property increases the amount of money they're willing to spend running models.
+- The on-the-market model, used during the listing period, are updated more frequently, this is probably due to the fact that they have more high-frequency data (views, time on market, etc.) and the possibility of making a commission on the property increases the amount of money they're willing to spend running the models.
 - Zillow and Redfin are both using the same data source to determine when to switch their models, and it appears to be different than the source they use to display if a home is actually listed or not.
 I don't know why that would